 The UCC BA in English supports and sustains a lifelong relationship with literature, and equips you with the skills and knowledge to become a critical thinker, an effective communicator, an elegant writer, and a creative person able to make a positive contribution to our society and culture.

 Leaving Certificate entry requirements:

-International Students should visit the International Education website.
+International (non-EU) Students should visit the International Education page.

 Non-EU applicants are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
 In addition, where such appicants are non-native speakers of the English language they must satisfy the university of their competency in the English language.